-F. Function 2D: Protect - Security Training
+D. Function 2D: Protect - Data Privacy and Protection

-Overall, we determined the NRC's Security Training domain to be effective, however we noted the following weakness that the NRC should consider in its efforts to effectively manage, measure, and optimize the Security Training domain and overall information security program;
+Overall, we determined the NRC's Data Privacy and Protection domain to be effective.
+However, we noted the following weakness that the NRC should consider in the agency's efforts to more effectively manage, measure, and optimize the Data Privacy and Protection domain and overall information security program: